MercerK/SuperGoatLandWiki/docs/servers.md

 We host a few servers for the community!
 Our primary being the survival world and occassionally, we'll bring up additional game servers to play other games together.

+**Note**: We use Bluemap as our choice of mapping technology for minecraft servers.
+If you notice any slowness, consider enabling hardware acceleration for that browser.

 # Survival

 1. This world was opened on 06/20/2020 for **1.16**.